Cal Poly Student Press to Mark 100th Anniversary

 The Journalism Department will also induct the inaugural class of the new Mustang Media Hall of Fame, which will include “Weird Al” Yankovic.
 The honor is designed to recognize the accomplishments of extraordinary Cal Poly students, faculty and staff who have made vital contributions to the development and history of vibrant student media at Cal Poly.

 The inductees also include alumnus Bruce McPherson, former California secretary of state; George Ramos, Los Angeles Times journalist and former Journalism Department chair; and Robert E. Kennedy, Cal Poly president from 1967 to 1979.
 Yankovic and McPherson will be honored in person; Ramos and Kennedy will be honored posthumously.

 The Spotlight Gala event is open to the public; early-bird pricing is available through Sunday, Oct.
-2. For a full listing of weekend events and to register, click here.
+2.

 About Cal Poly’s Student Press

 The student-run media organization, known today as Mustang News, can trace its beginnings to 1916, when what was then called The Polygram began biweekly publication.
 Through the years, the student newspaper was known as El Mustang, The Polytechnic Californian and Mustang Daily, before becoming Mustang News in 2013.